Small Grants for Rural Communities (SGRC)

 Previous funding rounds

-The Small Grants for Rural Communities (SGRC) is the longest running and broadest program FRRR offers, opening twice per year.
+The Small Grants for Rural Communities (SGRC) was the longest running and broadest program FRRR offered, opening on average twice per year from 2002 until 2018.

-In 2014, the SGRC program celebrated 25 rounds of grant-making.
-The program has supported hundreds of small communities in that time, investing millions of dollars into local projects.
+In that time, the program supported hundreds of small communities in that time, investing millions of dollars into local projects.

-It is a great example of a collaborative program supported by various partners, which has the flexibility to address issues that make a difference to the sustainability of rural, regional and remote communities.
+It is a great example of a collaborative program supported by various partners, with the flexibility to address issues that make a real difference to the sustainability of rural, regional and remote communities.

-Grants of up to $5,000 are available for projects and activities that offer clear public benefit for communities in rural, regional or remote Australia.
-Priority is given to communities of 10,000 or fewer.
+Grants of up to $5,000 were available for projects and activities that offer clear public benefit for communities in rural, regional or remote Australia.
+Priority was given to communities of 10,000 or fewer.

 Common funding outcomes

-The program funds a wide range of projects such as:
+The program funded a wide range of projects such as:

-- Repair and maintenance of small to mid-scale community infrastructure, such as public halls, schools and recreation reserves.
+- Repair and maintenance of small to mid-scale community infrastructure, such as public halls, preschools and recreation reserves.

 - Providing communications equipment and enhancing infrastructure and systems, especially for emergency services organisations.